Academics

 At any time, teachers can use professional judgment to access and construct lessons or materials to meet the needs of our diverse learning community.
 Resources available to support the work of teachers serving all students, including those receiving special education, ELL, highly capable, and/or advanced learning services, include:

-Questions about the Math program at WMS can be addressed to Jessica Kronstad, Math Subject Matter Specialist
+Questions about the Math program at WMS can be addressed to Ahmed Abdulqadir, Math Subject Matter Specialist

 At each grade, our goal is to produce scientifically literate student, who understands basic science concepts, how to use the scientific method to solve problems and how scientists work.
 Our Science teachers use the hands-on inquiry approach with our students.
 Students take Science each year at Washington Middle School.
-At each grade level, FLASH (Family Life and Sexual Health) and HIV/AIDS is taught, as part of the Science curriculum.
+At each grade level, SHE (Sexual Health Education) and HIV/AIDS is taught, as part of the Science curriculum.

 Seattle School District currently uses hands-on science kits for middle school science curriculum.
 Each grade level is assigned integrated science concepts to be taught using “hands-on” kit-based activities.
 Teachers enrich our science curriculum by adding current science events, projects, and research activities to their grade level science program.
 At this time, the science topics for each grade level are pre-selected for middle schools.